mlcheng/js-gulpfile/README.md

 # js-gulpfile

+## This is DEPRECATED.
+Please use Ceres instead.

 Using this gulpfile, you can easily build your front-end projects.*

 \**As long as you agree with my development conventions.*